 Did You Know?

 Blue Ridge Community College offers more than 100 degree, diploma, and certificate programs; customized corporate training; and market-focused continuing education to meet the workforce needs of Henderson and Transylvania Counties.
-The College serves approximately 2,100 curriculum students each semester and more than 15,000 continuing education students annually at two campuses—Henderson County Campus and Transylvania County Campus.
+The College serves approximately 2,100 curriculum students each semester and more than 15,000 continuing education students annually at three locations—Henderson County Campus, Transylvania County Campus, and Health Sciences Center.

 Blue Ridge Community College offers the following allied health training: Associate Degree Nursing, Surgical Technology degree and diploma, Nurse Aide I and II certification, and Phlebotomy certification.